wangbingjie/blast/docs/usage/batch.rst

 -------------------

 You must also create an empty results csv file.
-This is where the results of blast will be written to as the batch of transients is processed.
+This is where the results of Blast will be written to as the batch of transients is processed.

 Environment setup
 -----------------